uzielensign/portfolio/README.md

-# Uziel Ensign — Portfolio
+# Arni Sanchez — Portfolio

 This repository contains a small personal portfolio built with Next.js, TypeScript and Tailwind CSS.